-The established relationship requirement does not apply to:
+The existing relationship requirement does not apply to:

-- children under the age of 12 months; - · people who are homeless; - · patients receiving an urgent after-hours (unsociable hours) service; or - patients of medical practitioners at an Aboriginal Medical Service or an Aboriginal Community Controlled Health Service. - people who are in a COVID-19 Commonwealth declared hotspot, in COVID-19 isolation because of a State or Territory public health order, or in COVID-19 quarantine because of a State or Territory public health order.
+- children under the age of 12 months; - people who are homeless; - patients living in a COVID-19 impacted area; - patients receiving an urgent after-hours (unsociable hours) service; or patients of medical practitioners at an Aboriginal Medical Service or an Aboriginal Community Controlled Health Service.

-AND patients accessing specific MBS items for:
+AND (from 1 July 2021) patients accessing specific MBS items for:

-- blood borne viruses, sexual or reproductive health consultations (new items); and - pregnancy counselling services (under MBS Group A40); - mental health services (under MBS Group A40); and - nicotine and smoking cessation counselling (new items).
+- blood borne viruses, sexual or reproductive health consultations (new items); and - pregnancy counselling services (under MBS Group A40).